val8elster/InternationalWeek/topic-09-branches/branches.md

 # Branches

-What are branches in Git and how to create them?
+What are branches in Git and how to use them?